boazbk/tcs/lec_16_randomized_alg.md

 While a probabilistic algorithm might not seem as nice as a deterministic algorithm that is _guaranteed_ to give an output, to get a sense of what a failure probability of $2^{-1000}$ means, note that:

-* The chance of winning the Massachussets Mega Million lottery is one over $(75)^5\cdot 15$ which is roughly $2^{-35}$.
+* The chance of winning the Massachusetts Mega Million lottery is one over $(75)^5\cdot 15$ which is roughly $2^{-35}$.
 So $2^{-1000}$ corresponds to winning the lottery about $300$ times in a row, at which point you might not care so much about your algorithm failing.

-* The chance for a U.S. resident to be struck by lightning is about $1/700000$ which corresponds about $2^{-45}$ chance that you'll be struck by lightining the  very second that you're reading this sentence (after which again you might not  care so much about the algorithm's performance).
+* The chance for a U.S. resident to be struck by lightning is about $1/700000$ which corresponds about $2^{-45}$ chance that you'll be struck by lightning the  very second that you're reading this sentence (after which again you might not  care so much about the algorithm's performance).

 * Since the earth is about 5 billion years old, we can estimate the chance that an asteroid of the magnitude that caused the dinosaurs' extinction will hit us this very second to be about $2^{-60}$.
 It is quite likely that even a deterministic algorithm will fail if this happens.